 The inventory does not mention any book in unknown writing or language, or in code.
 Furthermore, the large collection of alchemical books known to have been owned by Rudolf is not found in this inventory.
 Some of these were taken to Sweden as war booty, and later given to Isaac Vossius, who brought them to Leiden, where they are still preserved.
-The only entry which might possibly refer to the Voynich MS is:

 In folio: ein philosophisch alt geschriben buch mit figurn und ein copey uff pergamen geschriben vom Mathes Dörrer, ungebunden, welchs nit gantz beysamen und Herr Hayden auß bevelch I. Mt: etliche bletter davon genommen